FMG793/ext16.05_20_Client_Cypress_Deobfuscated/README.md

 You can port mods from Alpha 1.1.2_01 up to Beta 1.2_01 or create your own.
 (You can port mods from Beta 1.2_02 and above, but significant modification is needed)

+# Mod List
+## All of the mods I've ported or created available in the "mods" folder.

+- Iron Chest

+# Mod installation guide

+1) Open ext1605_20_client with WinRAR or 7z
+2) Open mod archive with WinRAR or 7z
+3) Drag and drop mod contents into the ext1605_20_client
+4) Close jar ext1605_20_client
+5) Done